quinnzshen/DDSR2020/README.md

 ```
 <p>
 </p>
-Note: Replace --epoch with --all_epochs to evaulate metrics on ALL checkpoints in specified experiment directory
+Note: Replace --epoch with --all_epochs to evaluate metrics on ALL checkpoints in specified experiment directory

 ## Contributing Team :heart:
 Everything done above was accomplished over the span of a few months from a few high school rising seniors :school_satchel: and incoming undergraduate freshmen :mortar_board:.
 As a mentor, I've been inspired by what these students were able to do, completely virtual, during these pandemic times.
 You rock!
 Special shoutout to Alex Jiang and Evan Wang for really making this repository your own.